DPBH only accepts registrations for the following counties:

-A Division of Public and Behavioral Health Cottage Food Registration ONLY applies to the following counties: Churchill, Elko, Esmeralda, Eureka, Humboldt, Lander, Lincoln, Lyon, Mineral, Nye, Perishing, Storey and White Pine Counties.
+Churchill, Elko, Esmeralda, Eureka, Humboldt, Lander, Lincoln, Lyon, Mineral, Nye, Pershing, Storey and White Pine.

 If you live in Carson City, Douglas County, Clark County or Washoe County and intend to sell a cottage food product in one of the above counties you must have a registration with the Division of Public and Behavioral Health.